euroscipy/www.euroscipy.org/content/pages/2019/faq.md

 All ticket prices include 0% VAT.
 ACPySS is a non-profit society in the Basque Country, Spain, which pays VAT for its expenses.
-As EuroScipy is an educational event we have been assigned from the Basque Tax Office that all our conference tickets have 0% VAT.
+As EuroSciPy is an educational event we have been assigned from the Basque Tax Office that all our conference tickets have 0% VAT.

 #### Are tickets refundable?